anoma/nspec/docs/architecture-2/engines/index.juvix.md

 In Anoma, an **engine** represents a computational process characterised by its state and behaviors.
-These engines are defined through _guarded actions_ within an execution context known as the _local environment_ of the engine instance.
+These engines are defined through _guarded actions_ within an execution context known as the _engine environment_ of the engine instance.
 For a more detailed explanation, please refer to the section on [[Engines in Anoma|Engine in Anoma's tutorial]].